-The Chase AARP Visa Card also comes with 0% APR for 12 months on both purchase transactions and balance transfers, though there is a 3% fee for BTs.
+Every now and then, the Chase AARP Visa Card will be offered with 0% APR for 12 months on both purchase transactions and balance transfers, though there is a 3% fee for BTs.

-After that, the credit card APR will rise to a variable 16.24%, which varies based on the prime rate.
+After that, the credit card APR will rise to a much higher variable rate, which ranges based on the prime rate.

-There is a 3% foreign transaction fee if you use the card abroad, so you may want to go with a card that doesn’t charge such fees when traveling.
+There is a 3% foreign transaction fee if you use the card abroad, which is certainly a drawback, so you may want to go with a card that doesn’t charge such fees when traveling.

 However, Chase offers an additional point for each dollar of airfare or hotel accommodations booked via their toll-free travel redemption number.
 So you can earn double points on travel as well, which is a nice bonus.